 The Cat's Out of the Bag!

-As far as flavor is concerned, Class Cat is the most unique tea in the catalog.
-That’s because the main element, shizandra, has all five flavors of Traditional Chinese Medicine (which is pretty rare).
+As far as flavors are concerned, Class Cat is the most unique tea here.
+That’s because the main element, shisandra berry, has all five flavors of Traditional Chinese Medicine (which is pretty rare).
 In TCM, different areas of your tongue correspond to specific organs.
 If you were to eat a balanced meal – sweet, sour, salty, spicy, and bitter – your organs would be balanced, too.
-Schizandra has all five flavors, therefore it is considered soul medicine.
+Since schisandra has all five flavors, it is considered medicine for your soul!